coins/bitcoin-scripts/op_rotate.md

 btcdeb "[

 #
-# We have to start with a bit of gymnastics
+# We have to start with a bit of gymnastics here
 # to deal with the negative zero 00000080
 # We cannot compute negative zero with arithmetic opcodes
 # To work around Bitcoin's quirky arithmetic
 # we simply return a constant in this case
 #

-# Check if this is the input that maps to negative zero
+# Check if this is the number that maps to negative zero when shifted 3 bits to the right
 OP_DUP
 0x04
 OP_EQUAL
 OP_IF
-	# This is the input that maps to negative zero
+	# This is the number that maps to negative zero
 	# So we simply return the byte string of negative zero here
 	OP_DROP
 	OP_DROP
 	00000080		# This is a return statement

 OP_ELSE
-	# This is not the input that maps to negative zero
+	# This is not the number that maps to negative zero

-	# Check if the input itself is the negative zero
+	# Check if the number itself is the negative zero
 	OP_DUP
 	00000080
 	OP_EQUAL
 	OP_IF

-		# The input is the negative zero.
+		# This number is the negative zero.
 This case is handled by a constant, too.
 		# We return the negative zero rotated by 3 bits
 		OP_DROP
 		00000010	# This is a return statement

 	OP_ELSE

-		# This is not an edge case but a regular input, so we apply our algorithm:
+		# This is not an edge case but a regular number, so we apply our algorithm:

 		##################################################################

-		# Split the input into its sign and the 31-bit value
+		# Split the number into its sign and the 31-bit value
 		OP_DUP
 		OP_ABS
 		OP_TUCK